Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Introduction

-In this paper, the performance of the CE-E prototype using positron data is reviewed in terms of energy resolution, energy linearity, spatial and angular resolutions and lateral and longitudinal shower shapes.
-The experimental setup is described in Section~\ref{sec:setup}.
-The data taken and simulation production are presented in Section~\ref{sec:datasimu}.
-The analysis framework is introduced in Section~\ref{sec:frameworkpresel}.
-The main results obtained with the prototype are presented in Sections~\ref{sec:energyrl}-\ref{sec:showershape}, and Section~\ref{sec:conclusion} provides a summary and outlook.
+In this paper, the results of the tests with positrons are presented.
+The linearity and resolution of the measured energy and the reconstructed positron energy, the position and angular resolutions and the longitudinal and lateral shower shapes are discussed.
+The details of the experimental setup are described in Section~\ref{sec:setup}, the data collected and the Monte Carlo simulation (MC) are presented in Section~\ref{sec:datasimu}, and the analysis framework is outlined in Section~\ref{sec:frameworkpresel}.
+The main results obtained are presented in Sections~\ref{sec:energyrl}-\ref{sec:showershape} and in Section~\ref{sec:conclusion} a summary of the results is given.

-\section{Beam tests experimental setup}
+\section{Beam Tests Experimental Setup}

-In this section, after introducing the beamline experimental setup, the CE-E prototype is presented with its trigger system.
+A detailed understanding of the beamline and of the prototype, including its trigger system are mandatory for the proper modeling in the simulation and for the interpretation of the results.
+In this section, we present their relevant characteristics.

-\subsection{CERN beamline}
+\subsection{CERN Beamline}